mvolkmann/blog/src/swift-ui.md

   It also acts like `ForEach` for iterating over array elements.
   See more in the "List" section below.

-- `Section`

-  These break a view into sections that are optionally labelled.
-  They are also optionally collapsable.

-  TODO: Add an example.

 - `ForEach`

   This view iterates of the elements of an array